-- Create faux gifts by wrapping various sized empty boxes and place them beneath the tree.
+- Create faux gifts by wrapping various sized empty boxes and placing them beneath the tree.
 Now, you're set for a visit from Santa.

 Mega Christmas Gingerbread House

 If your Christmas spirit can't be contained and you want to go all out, then go for a gingerbread house design.
-This display focuses on the outside of your cubicle and would be perfect for those with a corner space though it can easily be scaled down to cover any size wall.
+This display focuses on the outside of your cubicle, rather than inside, and would be perfect for those with a corner space.
+If you don't have the corner cubicle, no worries, the design can easily be scaled down to cover any size wall.

 - Brown craft paper